Washer-dryer: Heat pump combo

-AEG-Electrolux debuted the first heat pump washer-dryer combo unit at IFA Berlin, September 2013 (AEG Okokombi).
+AEG-Electrolux debuted the first heat pump washer dryer combo unit at IFA Berlin, September 2013 (AEG ÖkoKombi).
 Commercialization of this product started in April 2014, and it is currently available in the whole of Europe.
-Main benefits compared to standard washer-dryers are low-temperature drying (and thus, improved fabric care); energy efficiency, since it uses 40% less electricity compared to standard A-class washer-dryers (according to EU energy label).
+Main benefits compared to standard washer-dryers are low-temperature drying (and thus, improved fabric care); energy efficiency, since it uses 40% less electricity compared to standard A-class washer dryers (according to EU energy label).

-AEG Okokombi is currently produced at the Electrolux Porcia Plant in Italy, where it was designed and industrialized by local R&D, being the only heatpump washer-dryer on the European market, while Panasonic and Toshiba offer similar products (even if not compatible to European standards) in Asia since 2005.
+AEG Okokombi's are currently produced at the Electrolux Porcia Plant in Italy, where it was designed and industrialized by local R&D, being the only heat pump washer dryer on the European market, while Panasonic and Toshiba offer similar products in Asia since 2005.
 Cold side of heat pump works as dehumidifier meanwhile hot side works as heater.